New York City's 3rd City Council district

 New York City's 3rd City Council district is one of 51 districts in the New York City Council.
 It is currently represented by Democrat Erik Bottcher, who took office in 2022.
 Notable former representatives include Council Speakers Corey Johnson and Christine Quinn.

 Geography

-District 3 covers the Lower Manhattan neighborhoods of Chelsea, the West Village, Hell's Kitchen, Hudson Square, the Garment District, Flatiron, and parts of Greenwich Village, Times Square, and the Upper West Side.
+District 3 covers the Lower Manhattan neighborhoods of Chelsea, the West Village, Hell's Kitchen, Hudson Square, the Garment District, Flatiron, and parts of Greenwich Village, and Times Square.